-We welcome residents and visitors to our libraries and community spaces during extreme heat to get out of the sun and into some cooling air conditioning.
+We welcome residents and visitors to our libraries and community spaces during extreme heat, to get out of the sun and into some cool air conditioning.

 Are you prepared for the heat?

 - Check cooling systems to ensure they are working effectively.
 Clean filters and air vents and make sure your air conditioners are set to cool.

 - Have a chat with a neighbours, relatives and friends to keep in contact during extreme heat.
 Make sure you exchange phone numbers with them.